-Staff members and managers prepare for the discussion by compiling the tracking sources data gathered throughout the year.
-The manager meets with his or her manager to get input on the staff member's performance and to share assessments.
+Staff members and their managers prepare for the discussion by compiling the tracking sources data gathered throughout the year.
+Staff complete a self-assessment in advance of the performance appraisal meeting, and in the meeting staff and their managers share their assessments for each goal and competency.